 Q. How do you build the quilt?
 Do you “flip and quilt” or do you bind?

 The “flip and sew” method is an older, less time consuming method of making a quilt.
 While “flipped and quilted” is less expensive, it usually doesn’t hang or lay completely flat.
-The bind method takes longer, but the finished product will lay or hang flat and look much nicer.
+The bind method that we use takes a little more time, but the finished product will lay or hang flat and look much nicer.

-Q. What is the thread count and thread weight of the fabric you use?
+Q. What is the thread count, thread weight, and printing quality of the fabric you use?

 Q. Do you produce “fully quilted” quilts?